 Which ones are actionable now?
 Which ones need time?

-#6 Identify strengths
+6. Identify your strengths

 Every single person in the world has strengths.